Installation

 Quick Install

-Install noto globally using package manager of your choice.
+Install noto globally using the package manager of your choice.

 npm install -g @snelusha/noto